 UMA does not provide theft insurance coverage.
 Students may take out a policy at an insurance agency or it may be possible for parents of students to add a “rider” to their homeowner’s policy that will cover personal belongings.

-Periodic room safety inspections are made by the UMA Residence Life and/or Security staff.
-Inspections are announced in advance.
+Periodic room safety checks are made by the UMA Residence Life and/or Security staff.
+Room checks are announced in advance.

-Bicycle storage is available in Stevens Hall.
+Bicycle storage is available at Stevens Commons.
 Paved biking trails exist between Hallowell and Augusta.